 The most important pole stands at the finish line, or wire.
 The first horse to the wire makes the best trip of all--to the winner's circle.

 The runner-up is said to place

 , while the third horse is said to show

 After posing for pictures in the winner's circle, the winning horse goes to the detention, or test, barn for blood and urine testing.
 Non-winners also may be tested either at random or if they unexpectedly finish far better or far worse than their odds would indicate.
 The others return to their barns.
-Helpers called hotwalkers walk the horses after the race to cool them down.
-Next time
+Stablehands called hotwalkers walk the horses after the race to cool them down.

-Before the horse's next race, the trainer will consider its performance and may change equipment or training.
+Before the horse's next race, the trainer may change equipment or training.
 If the horse was distracted, he may wear blinkers next time to focus his attention.
 If she was reluctant to load in the gate or nervous in the paddock, she will practice those steps again.
-The trainer also will consider whether the horse needs to move down in class, either to face comparable horses or to build confidence with a win, or is ready to step up.
+The trainer also will consider whether the horse needs to move down in class, either to be more competitive or to build confidence with a win, or is ready to step up.

 And the bettors will be watching every move!